-Students are invited to create their own concentrations that address the same three broad sectors.
-A student must secure the sponsorship of at least two faculty members who teach in disciplines included in the proposed concentration.
-The student must then complete the Interdisciplinary Concentration form (as in Option A, above) and submit it to the Office of Records and Registration.
-All other provisions related to sector requirements as described in Option A, above, apply.
+To self-design an interdisciplinary concentration, a student must secure the sponsorship of at least two faculty members who teach in disciplines included in the proposed concentration.
+The student must then complete the Interdisciplinary Concentration Form and submit it to the Office of Records and Registration.